Nexplore Travel

 Stay in Riverside Cottages

 One of the most memorable experiences in Pasighat is staying in a riverside cottage overlooking the Siang River.
+Waking up to views of mist rising over the river creates a peaceful and immersive travel experience.

 Temperature Guide